caffeinated/modules/README.md

 composer update
 ```

-Once this operation is complete, simply add both the service provider and facade classes to your project's `config/app.php` file.
+Once this operation is complete, simply add both the service provider and facade classes to your project's `config/app.php` file:

 #### Service Provider
 ```